 Associate Professor Department of Middle East and Islamic Studies

-Helga teaches courses at undergraduate and graduate levels on topics including borders and spatiality, Arab media, critical theory and media studies, Israel/Palestine, war and media, globalization and international development, and what has been referred to as "the coffee class" (cultural geography of commodities), which is not always about coffee.
+Helga teaches courses at undergraduate and graduate levels on topics including borders and spatiality, Arab media, critical theory and media studies, Israel/Palestine, war and media, globalization and international development, public humanities, Middle Eastern cities and urban spaces, and what has been referred to as "the coffee class" (cultural geography of commodities), which is not always about coffee.

 Before academia, Helga worked as a researcher and strategic analyst at a multinational media conglomerate and as an internet consultant.
 She has lived in various parts of North America, Europe, and the Middle East, which has resulted in border-crossings of various kinds, an obsession with im/mobility, and the ability to fluently communicate in six and a half languages.
-Helga also spends time behind a camera, as a photographer and documentary film-maker.
+Helga has spent lots of time behind a camera, as a photographer and documentary film-maker.

 - Tawil-Souri, H. (2018).
 Checkpoint Time.
 Qui Parle 26(2).